MKostov93/nodejs-graphql-saga/README.md

 # Node.js Saga

-> Express boilerplate for Node.js with support for mongoDb.
+> Node.js boilerplate for building REST APIs with support for mongoDb using GraphQL.

 ## Table of Contents
 * [Install & Use](#install-and-use)